LBPHacker/R316/manual.md

 It also has an indicator next to these buttons that lights up when the computer is running.

+Note: halt requests are ignored if the bottommost core is executing a wait cycle.

 ## Instruction reference

 Each instruction encodes an operation, three operands, and whether the operation is allowed to update flags.
 There is a destination register operand, a primary source register operand, and a secondary operand that is either a source register or a 16-bit immediate value.